mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 - Parent offers choices of direction of next GDP
 - The choice of a new GDP often involves new code to be added to the game or a significant change in code which needed debugging.
 Both these activities were beyond the ability of the child and the parent was not able to keep them engaged while solving the problem.

+To return the vignette, the gesture analysis (explained in a the methodology chapter) is valuable to shed light on the following exchange.

+The Key Door Person interchange where meaning was not clear before looking at video.
+In previous chapter on methodology we (will) have examined the coding scheme used to code specifics on interactions and participant behaviour and output.

 <!-- By coding the activity of the child and the adult for this session in depth the following representation of how the child spent their time is available.

 - time under table